ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

 An index selector combined with a single asterisk is a wild card.
 It selects all member values of an object as well as all elements of an array.
-Applying the `index-wild-selector` to primitive JSON values, as number, string, or literal, does nothing.
+Applying the `index-wild-selector` to a primitive JSON value (such as a number, string, or true/false/null) selects no value.

 The `index-wild-selector` behaves identically to the `dot-wild-selector`.

 ### Array Slice Selector